-What’s the Best Way to Keep an RV Warm Without Using a Generator?
+How Can I Keep My RV Warm Without Using a Generator?

-Install hatch vent insulators to the hatch vents on your RV roof.
-You lose much insulation from these vents which are usually made of thin plastic.
+- Hatch vent insulators.
+You can also install hatch vent insulators to the hatch vents on your RV roof.
+You lose a lot of insulation from these vents which are usually made of thin plastic.

 How Cold Does It Need to Be to Winterize an RV?

 You should always learn how to disconnect water lines from your tanks in case an unexpected freeze sets in while you’re camping.
-You’ll also need to drain the water from these lines to prevent freezing or add RV antifreeze ASAP.
-Otherwise, you will have some expensive damage to your water and waste systems.
+You’ll also need to drain the water from these lines to prevent freezing or add RV antifreeze.
+If you don’t, you’ll have some expensive damage to your water and waste systems.

-Yes, you can absolutely use the bathroom when you’re traveling with your RV winterized.
+Yes, you can absolutely travel in a winterized RV.
+That includes your RV’s winterized water system.
 Just take lots of 1-gallon jugs of water to use in the toilet.
 Also, if you do not have heated holding tanks, you’ll want to make sure there is RV antifreeze (the pink stuff) in the tanks.
-Also, add the antifreeze through the toilet and black water holding tank.
+Add the antifreeze through the toilet and black water holding tank.
 Make sure to do the shower for the gray water too.

-Also, you cannot drink any of the water with antifreeze in it, so bring plenty of bottled water for drinking and cooking as well as brushing your teeth and washing up.
-For more winterizing tips visit here.
+Remember, you cannot drink any of the water with antifreeze in it.
+Bring plenty of bottled water for drinking and cooking as well as brushing your teeth and washing up.
+For more cold weather RVing tips, visit here.

-This is all based on how large your tanks are and how much is in the tanks.
+RV antifreeze usage is based on how large your tanks are and how much is in the tanks.
 You need to add more as waste-water accumulates so that the antifreeze is not too diluted.
 Also, keep in mind to empty your tanks frequently unless they are heated.
-Otherwise, you risk having the contents freeze and damage the tanks.
+You risk having the contents freeze and damage the tanks if you don’t.
 Again, each time you empty you must add antifreeze to the holding tanks.

-- Pack the right clothes, especially shirts that you can layer accordingly.
-It may be 70 degrees during the day but it may drop to freezing temperatures at night.
+- Pack the right clothes.
+This especially includes shirts that you can layer accordingly.
+It may be 70 degrees during the day and then drop to freezing temperatures at night.
 Bring jackets, fleece sweaters and sweatshirts and warm socks.

-- Keep in mind that cold weather drains batteries.
+- Cold weather drains batteries.
 Make sure your RV’s battery is in good shape before you head out into the cold.

-- Expect less-than-perfect showers in colder weather because the cold water has to run through the pipes to send the hot water from the water heater to the nozzle.
+- Expect cold showers.
+While cold weather RVing, it takes cold water longer to run through the pipes and send the hot water from the water heater to the nozzle.

-- Insulate your sewer hoses in heat tape or some sort of heavy-duty insulation to prevent ice from forming inside.
-Try to use them only when you dump and then clean and store them in a heated compartment.
-If it freezes, it will split when you disconnect.
+- Insulate your sewer hoses.
+You can do this with heat tape or some sort of heavy-duty insulation to prevent ice from forming inside.
+Try to use them only when you dump.
+Then, clean and store them in a heated compartment.
+If they freeze, they will split when you disconnect.

-Remember to not only protect your RV with proper maintenance but also with the right insurance.
-If you have any questions about getting the right policy that fits your lifestyle, contact an Insurance Specialist: (866) 501-7335.
+Remember to not only protect your RV with proper maintenance, but also with the right RV Insurance.
+If you have any questions about getting a policy that fits your lifestyle, contact an Insurance Specialist at (866) 501-7335.